A Local Market Rooted in Kaʻū

 Community Market Day: Every Sunday

-Market Hours: 8:00 AM – 3:00 PM
+Market Hours: 9:00 AM – 9:00 PM

-Vendor Setup: 6:30 AM – 8:00 AM
+Vendor Setup: 7:30 AM

 Community Harmony

 Our Sunday schedule is intentionally chosen to complement existing farmers markets in Kaʻū, not compete with them.
-Currently, there are no farmers markets held on Sundays in the Kaʻū district, allowing this market to create new opportunities for local vendors and the community without overlapping with existing markets.
+Currently, there are no Farmer’s markets held on Sundays in the Kaʻū district, allowing this market to create new opportunities for local vendors and the community without overlapping with existing markets.

 This approach helps create more opportunities for local vendors while supporting a healthy market ecosystem across the district.